odkr/pandoc-refheadstyle/man/pandoc-refheadstyle.rst

 ===========

-``pandoc-refheadstyle`` sets a custom style for the reference section header, but only if the metadata field ``reference-section-title`` has been set to a non-empty value.
+``pandoc-refheadstyle`` sets a custom style for the reference section header, that is, if the metadata field ``reference-section-title`` has been set to a non-empty value.

 By default, the reference section header will be assigned the custom style 'Bibliography Heading'.
-But you can define which style should be assigned by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
+But you can assign another style by setting the metadata field ``reference-header-style`` to the name of a style of your choice.
 If the style does not exist, it will be created.

-``pandoc-refheadstyle`` considers any header the reference section header that (1) is one of the last three elements of the document, (2) is a top-level header, and (3) has a header text that is equal to the value of the metadata field ``reference-section-title`` (*all* criteria have to be met).
-If your reference section header was inserted by ``pandoc-citeproc``, all of these criteria will be met.
+``pandoc-refheadstyle`` identifies the reference section header as the first element, starting from the end of the document, that meets all of the following three criteria:

+    1. It's one of the last five top-level elements of the document.
+    2. It's a level-one header.
+    3. It's header text is the one set in ``reference-section-title``.

+A reference section header that was inserted by ``pandoc-citeproc`` will meet all of those criteria.

 LICENSE